lekkalar/AIML-UTAustin/Fundamentals of AIML/README.md

 Course: Fundamentals of AIML

-To execute preliminary data analysis by exploring the dataset and coming up with some basic observations about the data.
+Executed preliminary data analysis by exploring the dataset and came up with some basic observations about the data.
-Build customer profile to help capitalize based on it.
-Also, extract actionable insights that drive the sales of the business.
+Built customer profile to help capitalize based on the profiles.
+Also, extracted actionable insights that drive the sales of the business.

 Skills & Tools Covered